Jonathan Holland (rugby union)

-Jonathan Holland (born 30 August 1991) is a retired Irish rugby union player.
+Jonathan Holland (born 30 August 1991) is an Irish retired rugby union player.
 He played as a fly-half for Munster and Cork Constitution.

 Cork Constitution

 Holland was awarded the 2012–13 Ulster Bank Young Player of the Year Award for Division 1A.

 Munster

 Holland made his Munster A debut on 19 November 2011, coming on as a substitute against Neath.
 He made his senior debut for Munster on 23 November 2013, coming on as a substitute against Cardiff Blues.
 Holland was awarded a development contract with the senior Munster squad for the 2014–15 season in March 2014.
 Holland was nominated for the John McCarthy Award for Munster Academy Player of the Year on 1 May 2014.

 Holland made his first start for Munster on 19 September 2014, against Zebre in the Pro12.
 He signed a two-year contract with Munster in January 2015, advancing from a development contract to a full contract.

 On 25 March 2016, Holland started against Zebre in a 2015–16 Pro12 game, scoring 10 points.
 On 2 April 2016, Holland started against Leinster, scoring all of Munster's points, including a try, in Munster's 16–13 defeat.
 On 1 September 2016, it was announced that Holland had been forced to retire from rugby with immediate effect after being advised to do so on medical grounds, having suffered a recurrence of a hamstring injury first sustained in November 2014.